libsemigroups/libsemigroups/README.md

 [Jean-Eric Pin]: https://www.irif.fr/~jep/

-`libsemigroups` is used in the [Semigroups package for GAP](https://semigroups.github.io/Semigroups), and it is possible to use `libsemigroups` directly in Python 3 via the package [libsemigroups_pybind11](https://libsemigroups.github.io/libsemigroups_pybind11/).
+`libsemigroups` is used in the [Semigroups package for GAP](https://semigroups.github.io/Semigroups) (see \cite Mitchell2025aa), and it is possible to use `libsemigroups` directly in Python 3 via the package [libsemigroups_pybind11](https://libsemigroups.github.io/libsemigroups_pybind11/).
 The development version of `libsemigroups` is available on [github](https://github.com/libsemigroups/libsemigroups), and some